hapax/hapax.github.io/assets/simple-physics.md

 *Stokes' law.* Maybe pumpkins aren't your thing, so let's turn to something more highbrow: the aerodynamics of spheres.
-So, imagine a sphere moving through a fluid (a liquid or gas).
+Take a sphere moving through a fluid (a liquid or gas).
 In realistic fluids, nearby layers of flow like to stick together and will resist *shearing* forces which pull them apart.
 Dragging an object through fluid takes work because the